Innovic-io/process-of-work/README.md

 - The amount of work to do
 - The complexity of the work
 - Any risk or uncertainty in doing the work
-- Discussions regarding task
+- Discussions regarding a task
-- Refactoring code
+- Refactoring the code
 - Testing ( often 20% of time )